je-suis-tm/quant-trading/README.md

 Dual thrust is a very popular intra daily opening range breakout strategy, especially in CTA.
 Initially we establish upper and lower thresholds based on previous days' open, close, high and low.
 When the market opens and the price exceeds certain thresholds, we would take long/short positions prior to upper/lower thresholds.
 The strategy is quite useful in intra daily trading.
 However, there is no stop loss/profit position in this strategy.
 We reverse our positions when the price goes from one threshold to the other.
 We need to clear all positions by the end of the day.

-Rules of dual thrust can be found in <a href=https://www.quantconnect.com/tutorials/dual-thrust-trading-algorithm>Quantconnect</a>.
+Rules of dual thrust can be found in <a href=https://www.quantconnect.com/tutorials/dual-thrust-trading-algorithm>QuantConnect</a>.

 ![alt text](https://github.com/tattooday/quant-trading/blob/master/preview/dual%20thrust%20positions.png)

 ### 8.Parabolic SAR

 Parabolic SAR is an indicator to identify stop and reverse of a trend.
-When it is an uptrend, SAR curve would be below the price.
-When it is downtrend, SAR curve would be above the price.
-It is always considered as the resistance to the price momentum.
+When it is an uptrend, SAR curve would sit below the price.
+When it is downtrend, SAR curve would rise above the price.
+It is always considered as a symbol of resistance to the price momentum.
 When SAR curve and the price curve crosses over, it is when trades should be executed.
-The strategy itself is very similar to MACD oscillator (as most momentum trading strategies are).
+The strategy of divergence is very similar to MACD oscillator (as most momentum trading strategies are).
 However, the calculation of SAR is extremely painful.
-Info on Parabolic SAR can be found in <a href=https://en.wikipedia.org/wiki/Parabolic_SAR>Wikipedia</a> but not very well explained.
-The most straight forward way is to look at the <a href=https://www.box.com/s/gbtrjuoktgyag56j6lv0>spreadsheet</a> made by joeu2004.
+Information on Parabolic SAR can be found in <a href=https://en.wikipedia.org/wiki/Parabolic_SAR>Wikipedia</a> but not very well explained.
+The most straight forward answer is to take a look at the <a href=https://www.box.com/s/gbtrjuoktgyag56j6lv0>spreadsheet</a> made by joeu2004.

 ![alt text](https://github.com/tattooday/quant-trading/blob/master/preview/parabolic%20sar%20positions.png)

 ### 9.Bollinger Bands Pattern Recognition

-Bollinger Bands is a very simple indicator.
-There are three bands.
+Bollinger Bands is a very simple but powerful indicator.
+There are three bands of this indicator.
 The mid band is the moving average on the price series.
 The upper and lower bands are two moving standard deviations away from the moving average.
-The indicators can be used to test for many different strategies.
-For volatility trading, contraction and expansion of the band width is a crucial element.
-For momentum trading, 'walking the band' indicates resistance and support level.
+The indicators can be used to test for various types of strategies.
+For volatility trading, contraction and expansion of the band width is an key element.
+For momentum trading, the phenomenon of 'walking the band' indicates the resistance and support level of the underlying asset.
 For pattern recognition, Bollinger Bands has the capability of testing bottom W, top M, head-shoulder patterns and etc.

-For the rules of Bollinger Bands, please refer to <a href=https://www.tradingview.com/wiki/Bollinger_Bands_(BB)>Tradingview</a>.
+For the rules of Bollinger Bands, please refer to <a href=https://www.tradingview.com/wiki/Bollinger_Bands_(BB)>TradingView</a>.

 ![alt text](https://github.com/tattooday/quant-trading/blob/master/preview/bollinger%20bands%20positions.png)

 ### 10. Relative Strength Index Pattern Recognition

 RSI (Relative Strength Index) is also a popular indicator.
-It reflects the current strength or weakness of the stock price momentum.
+It reflects the current strength/weakness of the stock price momentum.
 The calculation is pretty straight forward.
 We use 14 days of smoothed moving average (or other moving average methods) to separately calculate the intra daily uptrend and downtrend.
 We denote uptrend moving average divided by downtrend moving average as the relative strength.
-We normalize the relative strength by 100 which is called RSI.
+We normalize the relative strength by 100 which becomes an index called RSI.
 It is commonly believed that RSI above 70 is overbought and RSI below 30 is oversold.
-Nevertheless, there could be divergence between RSI momentum and price momentum which this script would not cover that part.
-The effectiveness of divergence strategy is debatable.
+Nonetheless, there could be divergence between RSI momentum and price momentum which will not be covered in the script.
+The effectiveness of any divergence strategy on RSI is rather debatable.

 ![alt text](https://github.com/tattooday/quant-trading/blob/master/preview/rsi%20positions.png)